 The maker movement, during this first period of confinement by COVID-19, has revealed itself as a collaborative movement with immediate and highly effective solutions, in such a way that the image that a part of society could have of the maker movement is “a group of geeks”.
 But more than ever, the solutions provided by this movement in all its forms (3D printing, sewing, mechanical assembly groups, etc.), have been essential to improve the quality of life for many and many people.
 An applause!

 Yes, definitely!
 Personally, I have rediscovered a group of technology teachers from all over Catalonia, who have turned to offer their tools, their material, their time and their know-how to help organize a project like Telecomunicat.cat.
-Is a project of supply of mobile devices to people affected by COVID-19 in public hospitals in Catalonia, to support health personnel and that there are no missing vents, supports for masks, safety screens or saves ears or other items.
-And I say “rediscovered” because I was already knew with a good part of the things they did, but I have verified their ability to make immediate, creative proposals, redesign elements, etc. This teaching team are the best STEAM references that we have right now.
+Through this project, mobile devices are supplied to people affected by COVID-19 in public hospitals in Catalonia, to support health personnel and that there are no missing vents, supports for masks, safety screens or other items.
+And I say “rediscovered” because I already knew a good part of the things they did, but I have verified their ability to make immediate, creative proposals, redesign elements, etc. This teaching team are the best STE(A)M references that we have right now.
 We have a lot of talent and many expert people among our technology teachers!

-Inevitably yes … There has been a lot of curiosity to know how robots that can make 2400 PCR test by day or ASSUM devices that sterilize sanitary spaces have been designed and manufactured, with the collaboration of people from all over the world to take them to the hospitals of Catalonia.
-This curiosity has led to the emergence of groups like Covidwarriors.org It was time!
+Inevitably yes.
+There has been a lot of curiosity to know how robots that can make 2,400 PCR tests a day or ASSUM devices that sterilize sanitary spaces have been designed and manufactured, with the collaboration of people from all over the world to take them to the hospitals of Catalonia.
+This curiosity has led to the emergence of groups like Covidwarriors.org.
+It was time!

 With what we have done so far, we have enough to do initial training in technology at schools.
-Now, after which we have seen and lived, ICTs have been the undeniable protagonists for guaranteeing communication and avoiding the isolation of society in this situation of confinement, therefore, ICT terminology that was not habitual to society and now it is.
-In any case, the one that we have lacked has been more as resources than knowledge… We have adapted in virtual classes, to guarantee virtual learning scenarios, to convert practical contents into digital ones … but it is not very useful if our students can not access.
+Now, after which we have seen and lived, ICTs have been the undeniable protagonists to guarantee communication and to avoid the isolation of society in this situation of confinement, therefore, ICT terminology that was not common to society now is.
+In any case, what we have lacked more is resources rather than knowledge… We have adapted to virtual classes, to guarantee virtual learning scenarios, to convert practical content into digital, but it is not very useful if our students can not access.
 The digital gap has revealed that not everyone has the same opportunities.
 This has been the main inconvenience for teachers.

-There are teachers who have a lot of and very good training because they have been organizing activities for years like Robolot, Roboresme, Robotseny, Tramuntec, technology fairs, Mercatec, etc and have offered to do “not expert” teacher training.
+There are teachers who have a lot of and very good training because they have been organizing activities for years like Robolot, Roboresme, Robotseny, Tramuntec, technology fairs, Mercatec, etc. and have offered to do “not expert” teacher training.
 What we have also detected is that a part of the teachers have not felt like adapting.
-Who have wanted to train, have found training scenarios, by the hands of colleagues, CESIRE network, etc. We can say that we will start 2020-21 course with a “renewed” teacher team in technological skills (who wanted to renew them, naturally).
-But I am afraid that the scope of activities carried out by public school teachers has had a very diverse reception by students, because it has been subject to the abilities and resources of the students (availability of PC’s or tablets, WIFI availability …).
+Those who wanted to train, have found training scenarios, created by colleagues, like CESIRE network.
+We can say that we will start 2020-21 course with a “renewed” teacher team in technological skills (who wanted to renew them, naturally).
+But I am afraid that the scope of activities carried out by public school teachers has had a very diverse reception by students, because it has been subject to the abilities and resources of the students (availability of PCs or tablets, WIFI availability …).
 Again I refer to the fact that the digital gap has been very marked.

 On the one hand, the situation has let clear that there is a (large) part of the technology that is much more accessible than it might seem, and we can enjoy impressive ICT offers.
 This has allowed us to stay connected, in a fairly globalized way, and the appearance of devices that require little to function (open software, free software, open platforms) have contributed to democratizing part of this technology.
 But, of course, there is still a perception that technology, and studies related to technology and engineering, are elitist.
 And it should be emphasized that this perception is totally wrong and out of place.
 In the past, engineers were important gentlemen, with ties, who made a lot of money (or much more than factory workers), but there were also many people who did “magic” without wearing a tie (and without collecting the salaries of the gentlemen).
 I mean by this that engineering and technology is present in many jobs and tasks from our day to day.
 We need TECH talent in all these areas, with diversity, with parity, with all kinds of points of view.